 CESJ is an all-volunteer organization with no paid staff.
 This internship/fellowship is also volunteer.
 CESJ, however, will cover any local travel expenses incurred by the intern and meals will be provided.
 Room and board are the responsibility of the intern/fellow, and it is preferred that the intern/fellow have his or her own means of transportation.

-For more information about the CESJ Internship/Fellowship Program, please email our internship and fellowship coordinator
+For more information about the CESJ Internship/Fellowship Program, please email our internship and fellowship director

-Dawn Brohawn, Coordinator, CESJ Internship & Fellowship Program
+Dawn Brohawn, Director, CESJ Internship & Fellowship Program

 The Center for Economic and Social Justice

 P.O.
 Box 40711 • Washington, D.C.
 20016

-To apply, please complete and email the Internship/Fellowship Application (attach writing samples, letters of recommendation, and college transcript) or Fellowship Application (attach a resumé, letters of recommendation and writing sample).
+To apply, please complete and email the Internship/Fellowship Application (attach a writing sample, letters of recommendation, and college transcript) or Fellowship Application (attach a resumé, letters of recommendation and writing sample).